tc39/proposal-temporal/docs/cookbook.md

 ### Offset between two time zones at an exact time

-Also using `Temporal.TimeZone.getOffsetNanosecondsFor()`, we can map a `Temporal.Instant` instance and two time zones into the signed difference of UTC offsets between those time zones at that exact time, as a number of seconds.
+Also using `Temporal.Instant.toZonedDateTimeISO()` and `Temporal.ZonedDateTime.offsetNanoseconds`, we can map a `Temporal.Instant` instance and two time zones into the signed difference of UTC offsets between those time zones at that exact time, as a number of seconds.

 <!-- prettier-ignore-start -->
 ```javascript